-There are interrelationships between food animal production, local resources (like water and energy) and local communities that ultimately influence local decision-making, local economy, animal numbers, and social acceptance overtime for a county or region within a state (Figure 1).
+There are interrelationships between food animal production, local resources (like water and energy) and local stakeholders that ultimately influence local decision-making, economy, animal numbers, and social acceptance overtime for a county or region within a state (Figure 1).

-Your challenge is to create a model(s) of relationships between food animal production, local resources, and local communities that identify opportunities for stability and resilience in these relationships for a series of counties in a region or state.
+Your challenge is to create a model(s) of relationships between food animal production, local resources, and stakeholders based on history, that identify future opportunities for stability and resilience in these relationships for a series of counties in a region or state.

 Your objectives are to: